What You Can See in 5 – 10 Hours Between Flights

 Merlion Park

-The Merlion statue is Singapore’s most famous landmark and offers one of the best views across Marina Bay.
+The Merlion remains Singapore’s most iconic landmark and offers one of the best panoramic views across Marina Bay.

 Chinatown